All Episodes

 That means bankruptcy filings.

-So now what's the the the the TARP program and the Fed have just decided, oh, what the heck?
+The TARP program and the Fed have just decided, oh, what the heck?

-Let's just buy up a bunch of treasury obligations.
+Let's just buy up a bunch of Treasury obligations.

-You know, we can just put a credit on the Treasury's checkbook and we can create money out of thin air.
+We can just put a credit on the Treasury's checkbook and we can create money out of thin air.

 This is the disease being cured by the disease.

-Sooner or later, the world community, sooner or later investors are going to say, Well, well, wait a minute here.
+Sooner or later, the world community, sooner or later investors are going to say, well, wait a minute here.

 The dollar is going to be worth spit.